Essays

 The Necessity of Deschooling

-I am ableist and racist, and deschooling is my rehab.⠀ ⠀ As children, we grow up trusting that what adults tell us is right and good and true.
+I have internalized ableism, and deschooling is my rehab.⠀ ⠀ As children, we grow up trusting that what adults tell us is right and good and true.
 We absorb what we hear and what we see.
 We accept it as fact.⠀ When things feel a little off, we learn to suppress those...

 We are all teachers